GabsEdits/feed/README.md

 - Build with modern technologies, and the latest standards, using TypeScript and Deno.
 - Using JSR, insuring the best performance, and the best compatibility.
-- Supported feed formats: RSS 2.0, Atom 1.0.
+- Supported feed formats: RSS 2.0, Atom 1.0 and JSON Feed 1.1.
 - Easy to use, and easy to customize.
 - Supports Node.js, and Deno.
 - No dependencies.